-Butterflies is also working with children in Uttarakhand since 2010 and in the Tsunami affected areas of Andaman and Nicobar Islands since 2005.
+Butterflies is also working with children in Uttarakhand since 2010 and was also working in the Tsunami affected areas of Andaman and Nicobar Islands till 2018.
 Till 2015, Butterflies was also running a programme for children in conflict with law in partnership with the government of Delhi.
 Butterflies has earned recognition worldwide for its innovative, realistic and relevant programmes for street and working children.
 Empowering these children with knowledge and skills to exit out of the generational cycle of illiteracy and poverty is what we strive for.

 Butterflies is a member of Family for Every Child, a global alliance of local civil society organisations from around the world working together to ensure that more children grow up safe and protected within families.
 Through Family, we advocate for better child protection policies and services, we share good practices and innovation, we carry out research on the issues faced by children in our contexts and we continuously learn from each other and with partners to improve the way we work.
 For more information, check www.familyforeverychild.org